Brie Gettleson is the Social Science Research & Instruction Librarian at Haverford College, supporting research in:

-Brie recieved her PhD in Anthropology from the New School for Social Research in New York City.
+Brie recieved her PhD in Anthropology from the New School for Social Research in New York City, culminating in her dissertation, The Desaparecidos of Everyday Life: Militarism and Femicide in Guatemala.
 Her research interests include gender, law, violence, and post-conflict Central America, particularly Guatemala.
-In addition to her bibliographic, instruction, and research duties, Brie also works as part of the Grupo de Apoyo Mutuo Digital Archive project team, in close collaboration with Guatemala's longest running human rights organization.
+In addition to her work supporting instruction and research, Brie also works as part of the Grupo de Apoyo Mutuo Digital Archive project team, in close collaboration with Guatemala's longest running human rights organization.